samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `humanAuthenticationToken` (*Type inferred from the provided value*): Bearer Token from HUMAN.
+* `humanAuthenticationToken` (string; *Type inferred from the provided string value*): Bearer Token from HUMAN.
 Console display name: "HUMAN Authentication Token".
-* `humanCustomerID` (*Type inferred from the provided value*): Customer ID from HUMAN.
+* `humanCustomerID` (string; *Type inferred from the provided string value*): Customer ID from HUMAN.
 Console display name: "HUMAN Customer ID".
-* `humanPolicyName` (*Type inferred from the provided value*): HUMAN mitigation policy name.
+* `humanPolicyName` (string; *Type inferred from the provided string value*): HUMAN mitigation policy name.
 Console display name: "HUMAN Policy Name".

 Example: